AminaB/tutoFlutter/note.md

      with is used when the connection between mixin class and child is not strong (it is utility, fonctionnality, providers),  we can add many mixin to a class
 ## app state vs wide state( provider vs statefullWidget)
-    Provider change all widget using the concern data, otherwise, statefull restart the widget only. we can use consumer to reload only a small part inside the build method
+    Provider change all widget using the concern data, otherwise, statefull restart the widget only. we can use consumer to rerun only a small part inside the build method. providers rerun all build method